 Adding a Variable to a Host is done via the 'Variables' tab within the Host Settings edit window, as covered in Section 'Configuring a host: 'Variables' tab'.

-Once the host's modal window is opened, click on the 'Variables' tab, which will present a screen similar to the one below:
+Once the host's modal window is opened, click on the 'Variables' tab:

 The drop-down on the left allows the User to choose the Variable; here we can select our newly-created MYLOGINDETAILS.
 (Note the % symbols are not shown here).